Check Point ships a suite module.

 Workforce AI Security is administered from the same Infinity Portal as the rest of Check Point's stack, so an existing Check Point shop gets one vendor, one console, and one procurement motion.
 Aona is an additional vendor relationship.

-You are a regulated mid-market buyer with no Check Point in the stack.
+You are adopting generative AI with no Check Point in the stack.

 Aona deploys via Intune and Entra in hours with a 30-day self-serve trial and no suite platform to adopt first.
 Check Point's module lives inside the Infinity Portal and runs a demo-led motion with no published workforce pricing.